jwdinius/how-to-sdpa/README.md

 # How-to SDPA with Cmake

-_I have been frustrated in past attempts to get SDPA to play nicely with Cmake, so I'm sharing this stub so that others might not experience similar problems._
+_I have been frustrated in past attempts to get SDPA to play nicely with Cmake, so I'm sharing this stub so that others might not experience similar problems.
+I took the_ `libexample` _folder that comes with the aptitude package_ `libsdpa-dev` _in Ubuntu Bionic 18.04 and created a CMake workflow to build the examples._

 ## Steps
 * [Install Docker](https://docs.docker.com/install/)